 While she was walking home from school in the second grade, Anné was struck by a school bus and dragged several yards.
 She remembers nothing from the accident, and was in a coma for 2 months before awaking in a hospital bed, hooked up to tubes and wires.
 “I was in a lot of pain,” she says.
 She had had surgery to correct several broken bones in her lower body, “but worst of all were the skin grafts,” both in terms of pain and scarring.
-Doctors had to remove healthy skin from her back, legs and stomach, attaching this skin areas damaged during the accident.
+Doctors had to remove healthy skin from her back, legs, and stomach, attaching this skin to areas damaged during the accident.

 Due to her extensive lower body injuries, Anné had to stay in the hospital another month, learning how to walk again.
 “Even when I was able to head home, I was in too much pain to go to school,” says Anné.
 A teacher came in to homeschool her, and her friends would come to visit, but it was a time of immense heartache and frustration for her.

-Thinking about Reconstruction
+Thinking About Reconstruction

 “I was incredibly sad and almost lost hope,” Anné says, “but then I found Dr. Beckenstein.”
 He reviewed her case and told her he could help.
-“This young girl came to me and I was inspired by her story, by the strength she had to endure and make the best of her situation,” says Birmingham plastic surgeon Dr. Beckenstein.
+“This young girl came to me and I was inspired by her story, by the strength she had to endure and make the best of her situation,” says Dr. Beckenstein.
 “I told her it would take time and would be painful, but with plastic surgery and a series of tissue expansions she would be able to wear a bikini if she wanted to.
 I could see the spark in her eye and her happiness about being able to feel OK again.”